Quite often, the roles of an admin vs moderator are intertwined.

 What is the difference between Admin and Moderator in a Facebook group?

-They may either create a Facebook group themselves or may be assigned as the admin of the group by some other admin.
+An admin is someone who owns a Facebook group.
+Also known as administrators, they have control over everything in the group and manage all the settings.
+An admin may either create a Facebook group himself/herself or may be assigned as the admin of the group by some other admin.

 Admin Vs Moderator Roles and Access